RodrigoLunardelli/RodrigoLunardelli/README.md

 - 👋 Hi, I’m Rodrigo g.
-Lunardelli
+Lunardelli;
-- 👀 I’m studying to be a Full Stack Developer
+- 👀 I’m studying to be a Full Stack Developer;
-- 🌱 I’m currently participating in Santander Bootcamp at [ DIO - Digital Innovation One ](https://www.dio.me/)
+- 🌱 I’m currently participating in Santander Bootcamp at [ DIO - Digital Innovation One ](https://www.dio.me/);